CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_06_Lab1_Ex1_Phishing_attack.md

 ### Task 4: Review the results

-1. In your browser session where you are logged in as Holly Dickson go back to the [Attack simulation training](https://security.microsoft.com/attacksimulator).
-Click the **Simulations** tab.
+1. In your browser session where you are logged in as Holly Dickson go back to the https://protection.office.com.
+Select the **Threat Management** tab.

+1. Under **Threat Management** tab, select the **Attack Simulator**.

 1. In the Spear Phishing (Credentials Harvest) area click **Attack Details**.
 Notice in the Attack History area it lists how many users were compromised by the attack.